 Oslo is a city with several prominent attractions for tourists.
-It is a destination which will give a unique and enriching experience to all the explorers visiting it.
+It is a destination that will give a unique and enriching experience to all the explorers visiting it.

 Oslo Royal Palace